CUBRID/cubrid-manual/en/sql/query/delete.rst

 *   <*table_specifications*>: You can specify the statement such as **FROM** clause of the **SELECT** statement and one or more tables can be specified.

 *   *schema_name*: Specifies the schema name.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.

 *   *table_name*: Specifies the name of a table where the data to be deleted is contained.
 If the number of table is one, the **FROM** keyword can be omitted.